Garut: Volcanoes

 Garut is in a valley surrounded by various volcanoes.
 The most well known is Mount Galunggung which experienced a major eruption in 1982.
 Following the eruption, over 60 people died and much damage was done to the agricultural sector and infrastructure in the region.
-Other nearby volcanoes are Mount Talagabodas (around 2,200 meters), Mount Guntur (around 2,250 meters), and Mount Cikurai (over 2,900 meters).
+Other nearby volcanoes are Mount Talagabodas (around 2,200 metres), Mount Guntur (around 2,250 metres), and Mount Cikurai (over 2,900 metres).

 Beaches

-At the south of Garut there are more than 10 beaches.
+In the south of Garut Regency there are more than 10 beaches.
 The most well known beaches are Santolo Beach at Cikelet district and Sayang Heulang Beach, the others are Cilauteureun, Rancabuaya, Taman Manalusu, Cijayana, Karang Paranje, Sancang, Gunung Geder, Pantai Cijeruk Indah, Karang Tepas or Sodong parat.
-They are located 94 kilometers from Garut and spread along 72 kilometers of south coast.
+They are located 94 kilometres from Garut town and spread along 72 kilometres of the south coast.
 Franz Wilhelm Junghuhn in the colonial era plotted the beaches.
 Now, since 2006 Gunung Geder Beach is boosted by the Indonesian government to be a new tourist site.
-Gunung Geder Beach with 7 kilometers of beach has white sand near the sea and brownish sand far the sea.
-Some people said that Gunung Geder beach is more beautiful than Kuta Beach in Bali.
-Alternative route besides through Garut is through Ciwidey and Rancabali.
+Gunung Geder Beach with 7 kilometres of beach has white sand near the sea and brownish sand far the sea.
+An alternative route besides that through Garut is through Ciwidey and Rancabali.

 Greater Garut

-The urban area of Garut town (Kota) extends into three adjacent districts, with a combined area of 149.81 km2 and an official estimated population of 478,290 in mid 2021.
+The urban area of Garut town (Kota) extends into three adjacent districts, with a combined area of about 150 km2 and an official estimated population of just over 500,000 in mid 2024.